joshbeckman/andjosh.github.io/_charts/us-drone-strikes.md

 // TODO: pie chart of total civilian casualties to target casualties

+// TODO: Map the distance of each strike from Washington D.C.

 // we don't have the hour of attacks!
 Otherwise a night/day graph would be of interest.